tngc-one/tngcoin/INSTALL.md

-Building TrustNetworkGlobalCoin
+Building TNGC
 ================

-See doc/build-*.md for instructions on building the various elements of the TrustNetworkGlobalCoin Core reference implementation of TrustNetworkGlobalCoin.
+See doc/build-*.md for instructions on building the various elements of the TNGC Core reference implementation of TNGC.